diogocosta876/Sistemas-Distribuidos-Shopping-Lists/readme.md

     This does an out of source build and installs the build files

-    download and unzip the lib, cd to directory
+    download and unzip the lib, cd to directory (outside this project directory):

     mkdir build